 9. Application for specific media

-As a part of my complete branding package, along with designing the logo, I also create graphic designs for all the promo materials the client needs to start with.
-All these designs are then documented in the branding guidelines.
+As a part of my complete branding package, along with designing the logo, I also create graphic designs for all the documents and promo materials the client needs to start with.
+These designs can then be documented in the branding guidelines.
 If someone else were to step in and continue creating designs for the client, they could easily follow the instructions so all the new graphics are exactly the same as the old ones.

 The guidelines may include design solutions like: